Local nursing homes dealing with COVID-19 vaccinations and outbreaks

 Cruikshank says recently they have also seen an increase of positive COVID-19 cases within in the nursing home.
 He says getting the shot to his residents was crucial.

-“We’ve all been waiting for this day to move forward with our lives and the health and safety of our residents,” said he.
+“We’ve all been waiting for this day to move forward with our lives and the health and safety of our residents,” he said.

 Antonia Alotta says hopefully the worst is behind us and the vaccine will show us better days ahead.